MapReduce: Theoretical background

 The second property guarantees that, when parallelized over multiple nodes, the nodes that don't have any data to process would have no impact on the result.

-These two properties amount to having a Monoid (B, •, e) on values of type B with operation • and with neutral element e.
+These two properties amount to having a monoid (B, •, e) on values of type B with operation • and with neutral element e.

-There's no requirements on the values of type A; an arbitrary function A → B can be used for Map operation.
-This means that we have a Catamorphism A* → (B, •, e).
+There's no requirements on the values of type A; an arbitrary function A → B can be used for the Map operation.
+This means that we have a catamorphism A* → (B, •, e).
 Here A* denotes a Kleene star, also known as the type of lists over A.

-Shuffle operation per se is not related to the essence of MapReduce; it's needed to distribute calculations over the cloud.
+The Shuffle operation per se is not related to the essence of MapReduce; it's needed to distribute calculations over the cloud.

 It follows from the above that not every binary Reduce operation will work in MapReduce.
 Here are the counter-examples: